 Medical errors can also cause extreme psychological damage and damage to personal relationships.
 Victims often suffer from severe depression, anxiety and even PTSD.

-The medical field is a difficult profession today.
+The medical field is a difficult profession.
 Doctors and nurses are often overworked and exhausted.
 Any number of things can happen to harm a patient.

-Typically, the most common causes of medical malpractice lawsuits include:
+Typically, the most common causes of a lawsuit include: